datacarpentry/image-processing/episodes/03-opencv-images.md

 objectives:
 - "Explain how OpenCV images are stored in NumPy arrays."
 - "Explain the order of the three color values in OpenCV images."
-- "Read, display, and save images using OpenCV methods."
+- "Read, display, and save images using OpenCV."
-- "Resize images with OpenCV methods."
+- "Resize images with OpenCV."
 - "Perform simple image thresholding with NumPy array operations."
 - "Explain why command-line parameters are useful."
-- "Extract subimages using array slicing."
+- "Extract sub-images using array slicing."
-- "Explain what happens to image metadata when an image is loaded in to one of our Python programs."
+- "Explain what happens to image metadata when an image is loaded into a Python program."
 keypoints:
 - "OpenCV images are stored as three-dimensional NumPy arrays."
 - "In OpenCV images, the blue channel is specified first, then the green, then